 Uncertainty is a condition that exists as a clinical reality for every practitioner, regardless of their level of experience.
-There is a range in the degree of uncertainty – from a clear state of diagnosis and understanding of treatment to a situation where it is not possible to decide how to classify the case and how to address the main complaint.
+There is a range in the degree of uncertainty – from a clear state of diagnosis and understanding of treatment to a situation where it is impossible to decide how to classify the case and address the main complaint.

-The question arises as to how one handles a situation in which there is no complete certainty as to the problem the patient suffers from.
-In the Western world, we are used to thinking that a particular problem fits in one specific solution.
-In Chinese medicine, the situation is different – even if there is no clear diagnosis, it is still possible to treat and help the patient.
+The question arises about how one handles a situation in which there is no complete certainty as to the problem the patient suffers from.
+In the Western world, we think that a particular problem fits in one specific solution.
+In Chinese medicine, the situation is different – even if there is no precise diagnosis, it is still possible to treat and help the patient.

-When it comes to mental states, one can use questions that are addressed to the patient, such as “what do you need right now?”.
+When it comes to mental states, one can use questions addressed to the patient, such as “what do you need right now?”.
 “If there was a magic needle, what would you choose to change?”
 Depending on the patient’s answer and mood, the points can be chosen.
-It is useful to include in the treatment Earth points that balance and control the fear of Water.
-For example: Liv 3 can be used to treat a state of difficulty in making decisions, Pc 7 for loneliness, and Lu 9 to the state of mourning.
-These points are also source points, and as such are related to Yuan and Shen.
+It is helpful to include Earth points that balance and control the fear of Water in the treatment.
+For example, we might use Liv 3 to treat a state of difficulty in making decisions, Pc 7 for loneliness, and Lu 9 for the state of mourning.
+These points are also Source Points and, as such, are related to Yuan and Shen.

-In mental states, one can also move to thinking that focuses on Chinese medicine’s symbols such as Wood and Fire.
-There are several directions in which the problem can be solved and all are good as long as they are directed towards the core imbalance in the patient.
-The effect of the treatment can be monitored immediately by examining changes in the pulse, changes in the patient’s appearance, and a change in his or her feeling.
-You can also wait for the next treatment and see if there has been an improvement in the symptoms.
+In mental states, one can also move to think that focuses on Chinese medicine’s symbols, such as Wood and Fire.
+There are several approaches to solve the problem; all of them are good if we address the core imbalance of the patient.
+The effect of the treatment can be monitored immediately by examining changes in the pulse, changes in the patient’s appearance, and a change in their feeling.
+You can also wait for the subsequent treatment and see if there has been an improvement in the symptoms.

 Treatment in the state of lack of knowledge can be done both by a veteran therapist and a young therapist.
-The more experienced the practitioners are, the more likely they are to feel safe in the healing possibilities of Chinese medicine, as a result, they are more convenient being in a state of uncertainty.
-Over time you realize that the healing power lies in the patients themselves and trust grows in the treatment, the healing ability of the patient and yourself as a therapist.
+The more experienced the practitioners are, the more likely they are to feel safe in the healing possibilities of Chinese medicine; as a result, they are more convenient being in a state of uncertainty.
+Over time you realize that the healing power lies within the patients themselves, and trust grows in the treatment, the healing ability of the patient and yourself as a therapist.

-Trust is an important factor that enables the therapist to be better without the need for a safe place that forces certainty.
-The transition between uncertainty and certainty passes through trust that is vital to the clinical situation.
-Chinese medicine is rooted in the concept of the Dao, which gives birth to the concept of Wu Wei, doing without action, the lack of action and the response to what is happening are more important than the action.
-Thus, in a situation of uncertainty, it is possible to reach a treatment that will bring about a deeper change than a state of certainty and control.
+Trust is an essential factor that enables the therapist to be better without needing a safe place that forces certainty.
+The transition between uncertainty and confidence passes through trust, which is vital to the clinical situation.
+Chinese medicine is rooted in the Dao, which gives birth to the concept of Wu Wei, doing without action; the lack of action and the response to what is happening are more important than the action.
+Thus, in a situation of uncertainty, it is possible to reach a treatment that will bring about a more remarkable change than a state of certainty and control.

-Check out our FREE course “What Do You Do When You Don’t Know What to Do?”
-By Dr. Yair Maimon, answering one question we all find ourselves dealing with in the clinic.
+Check out our FREE course, “What Do You Do When You Don’t Know What to Do?”
+Dr Yair Maimon answers one question we all deal with in the clinic.